pvvx/ZigbeeTLc/README.md

 ### Warning(!): Firmware version 0.1.2.5 is built on a new version of SDK from Telink.
 Requires reset of all previous settings and new binding.
 Old values from previous versions remembered by the device are incompatible.

+New versions check that the configuration written to the device is compatible with the one updated for the new SDK (i.e. compatible with version 0.1.2.5).
+If it is not compatible, all settings, including bindings, are deleted.
+In this case, the Zigbee coordinator sees a device with the same IEEE number and a "rebinding" is performed.

 * Due to high consumption, limited transmit power of +2 dBm is used.
 A moderately discharged CR2032 battery cannot withstand higher power.
 * [Average consumption](https://github.com/pvvx/ZigbeeTLc/issues/37#issuecomment-1937844181) for Xiaomi LYWSD03MMC HW: B1.4 - ~15 uA.